 Lastly, a patronage refund is just that-a refund.
 Co-op membership will not fund your retirement!
-It is an investment in community ownership and all things cooperative. members through newsletter articles and at meetings, and the transition went pretty smoothly.
+It is an investment in community ownership and all things cooperative.

 City Market also added a member benefit at the same time: a bulk water machine (reverse osmosis) providing the water free to the members!
 That helped sweeten the loss of the coupons.